uas-at-ucla/suas-2019/SETUP.md

 ## Operating System

 ### Windows Setup
-Linux is the premiere way want to develop all of our code.
+Linux is the premiere way we want to develop all of our code.
 Ubuntu 16.04 is the recommended distribution due to its popularity, functional device drivers, and low-risk of bugs.
 You can install Linux in three ways:

 1. Install a Virtual Machine.
 See below.
 If you are unsure whether you want to pursue a career in Computer Science, then it's highly recommended to